Rogue-Frontier/Oblivia/README.md

 ## Rejected features.
 OBL emphasizes **generality** and **terseness**, rejecting features that are not versatile enough to justify the syntax cost.
-- Infix arithmetic: Fails when you need to reduce an array, making the procedure unnecessarily verbose.
-  - `(+: a b)` Lisp-like arithmetic solves this by making arithmetic spreadable.
 - Partial application / *whatever-priming* (Raku): Scope-constrained to simple expressions.
 Cannot control argument order.
   - `?(<par>) <expr>` Lambdas solve this problem by forward declaring arguments and allowing any size scope.
 - `=`-based assignment: This function is often confused between assignments and boolean comparisons.